maubanel/UE5-Lighting/light-functions-ii/README.md

 ##### `Step 2.`\|`ITL`|:small_blue_diamond: :small_blue_diamond:

 Copy the light and bring to the back of the room between the two torches.
 This will help make the back of the room a bit more visible and makes it more definable from a distance.
+Play the game and make adjustments to this light as necessary.

 ![](../images/line2.png)